 What is a typical outcome for a DUI or DWI in Ocean City, Maryland?

 In 2017 there were 819 DWI cases charged in Worcester County, most of them in the summer months in Ocean City.
-The outcome breakdown of those drunk driving charges were:
+The outcome breakdown of those drunk driving charges was:

 - 328 defendants were found guilty